phalcon/blog/_posts/2024-02-16-2023-financial-update.md

 > You can always check the status of our finances in our [Open Collective](https://opencollective.com/phalcon) or [GitHub Sponsors](https://phalcon.io/fund) pages at any time.
 {: .alert .alert-info }

+> NOTE: If you support the project using OpenCollective, there is a processing fee for every transaction.
+For example, if you support the project with $10.00 a month, OpenCollective charges $1 and the payment processor $0.74 to the project.
+This is why you see those expenses in the tables below.
+GitHub Sponsors does not charge fees.
+{: .alert .alert-warning }

 ## 2023 Financial Summary

 ### Overview